primercuervo/Documentation_test/tutorfpga06.rst

 For loop
 ========

 Executes the code a finite amount of time.
 If the condition is true it enters the block, after the end it repeats the test and executes again until the condition is not met.
 In the example the condition is i < 16.
-In the beggining the i variable is declared as zero and it increases at the end of every loop.
+In the beginning the i variable is declared as zero and it increases by one at the end of every loop.

 .. code-block:: Verilog